italki Review: Excellent for Finding Affordable, High-Quality Online Language Tutors

 As a native speaker, you can answer their questions and ask your own.

 For example, many students ask native speakers to give them example sentences when they don’t know how to use a word, particle, prefix, etc.

 The Pros of Using italki to Learn a Language

 Learn a Variety of Languages and Dialects

-Let’s start with the choice of languages.
-Many language learning platforms are selective when it comes to the languages they offer, and in this way, italki is probably one of the least restrictive.
+Many language learning platforms are selective regarding the languages they offer, and in this way, italki is probably one of the least restrictive.

-First, you’ll find popular languages in the search bar. italki then goes on to provide a directory of languages in alphabetical order, making yours easier to find.
+First, you’ll find popular languages in the search bar. italki then provides a directory of languages in alphabetical order, making yours easier to find.

-With less common languages such as Assiniboine and Basque available, it’s not only a wonderful way to get introduced to languages you may not have considered learning, but it also gives minority and endangered tongues a chance to shine and thrive.
+With less common languages such as Assiniboine and Basque available, it’s not only a wonderful way to get introduced to languages you may not have considered learning, but it also gives minority and endangered tongues a chance to shine.

 italki goes one step more and narrows itself down even further into specific dialects.